markoravnice25/GA-Project-2-PokeDex/README.md

 #### Index Page

-* A seacrh bar in the top right which allows you to search by character strings for the Pokémon of your choosing
+* A search bar in the top right which allows you to search by character strings for the Pokémon of your choosing
 * A navigation dropdown on the top left which allows you to choose a different array of Pokémon to choose from
 * Individual Pokémon cards arranged into 20 rows of 5 Pokémon in each row.
 Each card links to an individual Pokémon page of the chosen Pokémon